 - Use warm water – The shock of cold water can bother some kids.
 A slight temperature adjustment may make all the difference.

 - Switch up the toothpaste flavour – Have your child try mint, unflavoured, and fruity kinds to see what they enjoy best.
 Some dentists even offer travel size tubes of toothpaste so you can find out which flavour your child prefers.

 - Go electric – Some kids prefer an electric toothbrush to a standard toothbrush.
-The consistent motion can be especially calming for some kids.
+Using an electric toothbrush can feel more exciting and help a child become more enthusiastic about brushing.
+The consistent motion can also be especially calming for some kids.

 Start Early With A Child’s Dental Hygiene